Srz97/deforestation/README.md

 # Imagery

 * The member images were used with the permission of their owners.
 All covers were taken from the websites.
-I have credited [pexels]https://www.pexels.com/
+I have credited [pexels](https://www.pexels.com/)

+# Features

+* The website is comprised of three pages, three of which are accessible from the navigation menu (Current Situation, Solutions page & form page).

+All Pages on the website have:

+To allow a good user experience of the site, the Deforestation Website responsive along with an navigation bar on the top right and a button in the end leading towards the next page (Solutions).The web page is having slightly different layout on tablet and mobile phones in order to give the site a clean look and to promote a good user experience.

+A footer which contains social media icon links to Instagram, Facebook and Twitter.
+Icons were used to keep the footer clean and because they are universally recognisable.